csc-448-2021-fall/csc-448-student/topics/Topic4.md

 ```

 <!-- #region slideshow={"slide_type": "subslide"} -->
-**Exercise 2.** Considering the dataset above and what you now know about clustering, what questions could you ask?
+**Stop and think:** Considering the dataset above and what you now know about clustering, what questions could you ask?

-Take 5 minutes in a breakout room, and then let's come back together.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "subslide"} -->